 3. Falls: Awkward landings following falls, such as from ladders or tripping on rugs, can lead to dislocation of shoulder.

-Types of shoulder dislocations
+Types of shoulder dislocation

 Orthopedic doctor categorizes recurrent dislocation of shoulder based on the extent of bone movement within your joints: